clicknium/clicknium-docs/doc/tutorial/automation.md

 ---
 # Automation

-In this section, we will illustrate the technology information about clicknium automation, including how to leverage clicknium automation technology to make RPA/automation project robust and easily edit, write and  maintain.
+In this section, we will illustrate the technology information about Clicknium automation, including how to leverage Clicknium automation technology to make RPA/automation project robust and easily edit, write and maintain.

 ## Articles
 - [Image Automation](./image.md)